Colex317/citibike-challenge/README.md

 ## 3. Gender analysis:
 **Bike-share usage by gender and average trip duration for each gender by user type**

 The data shows that more males (62.42 %) use bikeshare more regularly than females (27.71%), and 9.87 % did not state their gender.
-The average trip duration shows that females have a longer rides than males.
+The average trip duration shows that females have longer rides than males.

-**Average female ride duration**
+**Average female ride duration:**
 - Customers (24-hour pass or 3-day pass user) - 38.08 minutes (2285 seconds)
 - Subscribers (annual membership) - 18.48 minutes (1109 seconds)

-**Average male ride duration**
+**Average male ride duration:**
 - Customers (24-hour pass or 3-day pass user) - 32.93 minutes (1976 seconds)
 - Subscribers (annual membership)- 15.25 minutes (915 seconds)